Weißenfels: 20th Century

-Under the Nazis, while the Gestapo were headquartered in the town in a house appropriated from a Jewish cattle dealer, the main police station remained in Neu-Augustusburg Castle, which also became the local Gestapo internment facility.
+Under the Nazis, while the Gestapo were headquartered in the city in a house appropriated from a Jewish cattle dealer, the main police station remained in Neu-Augustusburg Castle, which also became the local Gestapo internment facility.
 The internment camp population grew to around 180 prisoners, primarily communists and SPD members.
 At this time the Nazis were keen to emphasise the ‘protective custody’ and political reeducation nature of the camp and local newspapers reported on the Weissenfels camp regularly.
 Between June and August 1933 the majority of detainees were transferred to the Lichtenburg concentration camp, although the castle continued to be used as a protective custody facility, including later for members of the Jewish community.
 Reinhard Schramm, Ich will lieben: die Juden in Weissenfels, Bohlau 2001.

-In 1933 there were 165 Jews living in the town but picketing of Jewish owned shops and the forced ‘aryanisation’ of Jewish businesses, and the events of Kristallnacht led to many emigrating.
+In 1933 there were 165 Jews living in the city but picketing of Jewish owned shops and the forced ‘aryanisation’ of Jewish businesses, and the events of Kristallnacht led to many emigrating.
 Deportations began in 1940 and 38 Jewish residents of Weissenfels were murdered in the Holocaust [Amtsblatt_2019_Nummer_13].
 34 Stolperstein have been laid in the town to commemorate local Jewish victims of the Nazi regime.

 In World War Two, US Forces advancing towards Leipzig arrived in Weissenfels on 13 April 1945 to unexpectedly find the city heavily defended.
 The US 271st Infantry Regiment and supporting tanks secured the western side of the town but the fighting continued the next day at the Castle and military barracks, where 600 prisoners of war were eventually taken.
 Retreating German troops having blown up the bridges over the Salle river, the US soldiers attempted to cross the river in assault boats but took heavy casualties from resistance described as ‘fanatical’.
-Snipers in the town continued to harass the US troops until 16 April.
+Snipers in the city continued to harass the US troops until 16 April.
 15 US Infantrymen were killed in the fighting in Weissenfels.

-In July 1945 the occupying American forces handed Weissenfels over to Soviet Control, and shortly afterwards much manufacturing infrastructure was removed from the town and shipped to the Soviet Union.
+In July 1945 the occupying American forces handed Weissenfels over to Soviet Control, and shortly afterwards much manufacturing infrastructure was removed from the city and shipped to the Soviet Union.

-When the DDR was established in 1949, restoration of Weissenfels’ manufacturing capability began and in 1950 the town was designated the centre for shoe manufacture in the DDR, with a workforce that eventually grew to 5,000, many of them women.
+When the DDR was established in 1949, restoration of Weissenfels’ manufacturing capability began and in 1950 the city was designated the centre for shoe manufacture in the DDR, with a workforce that eventually grew to 5,000, many of them women.
 After reunification the sector declined rapidly, the last pair of shoes leaving the assembly line in 1990.

 Population

-Development of the town's population (from 1960 as at 31 December):
+Development of the city's population (from 1960 as at 31 December):